Birches Head Academy - Organisations

 How accessible is the environment?

 The school building has grown over a number of years and has seen various phases of development.
 Classrooms are over three floors in some areas of the building and there is lift access to all floors.
-In the event of a fire or other urgent evacuation two evac chairs are available.
-Designated staff have received training in its use and systems are in place to ensure a safe evacuation for all students.
+In the event of a fire or other urgent evacuation two evacuation chairs are available.
+Designated staff have received training in its use and systems are in place to ensure a safe evacuation for all pupils.

 Where necessary, specialist equipment, such as specific chairs, are provided to meet the needs of the individual.